framestd/sledge/README.md

 Looking to be a contributor, no problem, you are welcome.
 Read our guidelines to contributing to sledge.
 We have a [CONTRIBUTING.md](https://github.com/framestd/sledge/blob/master/CONTRIBUTING.md) for that.

 # License
-Sledge is Licensed under [MIT](https://github.com/framestd/sledge/blob/master/LICENSE)
+Sledge is licensed under [MIT](https://github.com/framestd/sledge/blob/master/LICENSE)